 What is implantation and when does it happen?

-What happens with implantation and the pregnancy hormone hCG?
+What happens with the pregnancy hormone hCG during implantation?

-This implantation calculator will give you the days likely for implantation.
-It will also let you know when you can expect a pregnancy test to show positive.
+This implantation calculator will give you the days you may likely experience implantation.
+It will also let you know when you can expect a pregnancy test to be positive.